 We expect students to foster and develop these habits to be truly proactive.
 We ensure the curriculum enables them to do this.

 Of course, choices about curriculum go far beyond lessons.
-We teach children when they are in Period 6 clubs and activities, when they are in the corridor or the playground, or when they are on educational visits.
+We teach children when they are in after school clubs and activities, when they are in the corridor or the playground, or when they are on educational visits.
 Most importantly, we teach children through the way we communicate with them, and through the way we conduct ourselves every day at the Academy.
 In this sense, no activity is extra-curricular, and we are equally thorough when considering what children learn outside of a classroom as we are when considering what they will learn within one.